kubernetes-sigs/node-feature-discovery/docs/reference/worker-configuration-reference.md

 The following options specify the logger configuration.
 Most of which can be dynamically adjusted at run-time.

-Note: The logger options can also be specified via command line flags which take precedence over any corresponding config file options.
+> **NOTE:** The logger options can also be specified via command line flags
+> which take precedence over any corresponding config file options.

 #### core.klog.addDirHeader